 - If the screen is cold, the display may be dark, or the system may seem to be operating slightly slower than normal. - The screen may seem dark and hard to see when viewed through sunglasses.
-Change your angle of viewing, adjust the display on the "Display Settings" screen (→P. 400) or remove your sunglasses.
+Change your angle of viewing, adjust the display on the "Display Settings" screen (→P. 361) or remove your sunglasses. - Flick operations may not be performed smoothly in high altitudes.

-■ To avoid damaging the touch screen
+■To avoid damaging the touch screen

-- To prevent damaging the screen, lightly touch the screen buttons with your finger. - On not use objects other than your finger to touch the screen. - Wipe off fingerprints using a glass cleaning cloth.
+- To prevent damaging the screen, lightly touch the screen buttons with your finger. - Do not use objects other than your finger to touch the screen. - Wipe off fingerprints using a glass cleaning cloth.
 Do not use chemical cleaners to clean the screen, as they may damage the touch screen.